blbadger/blbadger.github.io/polynomial-roots.md

 ![transition]({{https://blbadger.github.io}}/newton-method/newton_rotated.gif)

-We can also perform a polynomial rotation as follows:
+We can also perform a different rotation as follows:
 ```python
 ...
 for i in range(max_iterations):